meesum-Ali/meesum-ali.github.io/_posts/2025-07-01-otel-stack-observability.md

 ## 🧰 What is otel-stack?

 The [otel-stack](https://github.com/meesum-Ali/otel-stack) repository bundles:
-- 🟣 **OpenTelemetry Collector** for ingesting, processing, and exporting telemetry data
+- 🟣 **OpenTelemetry Collector (otelcol):** Ingests, processes, and exports telemetry data (traces, metrics, logs) from your applications.
+- 🟡 **Prometheus:** Scrapes and stores metrics, enabling powerful monitoring and alerting.
+- 🟢 **Grafana:** Visualizes metrics, traces, and logs in beautiful dashboards.
-- 🟠 **Jaeger** for distributed tracing visualization
+- 🟠 **Tempo:** A high-scale, cost-effective distributed tracing backend from Grafana Labs, storing and querying traces.
-- 🟡 **Prometheus** for metrics collection
-- 🟢 **Grafana** for dashboards and alerting
-- 🟤 **(Optional) ELK Stack** for centralized logging
+- 🔵 **Loki:** A horizontally-scalable, highly-available log aggregation system inspired by Prometheus, for storing and querying logs.

 All components are orchestrated via Docker Compose, with sensible defaults and extensible configuration.
 Whether you're running on your laptop or deploying to the cloud, otel-stack provides a unified observability platform.

+### 🧩 How the Stack Works

+- **otelcol** receives telemetry data from your instrumented applications (using OpenTelemetry SDKs), and routes traces to Tempo, metrics to Prometheus, and logs to Loki.
+- **Prometheus** scrapes metrics from otelcol and your services, storing them for analysis and alerting.
+- **Tempo** stores distributed traces, allowing you to follow requests across services.
+- **Loki** collects and indexes logs, making it easy to correlate logs with traces and metrics.
+- **Grafana** provides a single pane of glass to visualize and explore all your observability data.

 ## 💻 Local Development: Observability Without the Hassle

 Developers can run the stack locally with a single command.
-Instrument your code with OpenTelemetry SDKs, and instantly see traces and metrics in Jaeger and Grafana.
+Instrument your code with OpenTelemetry SDKs, and instantly see traces in Tempo, metrics in Prometheus, and logs in Loki—all visualized in Grafana.
 This tight feedback loop accelerates debugging and helps you build with confidence.

 **Example:**
 ```bash